IGEL-Community/IGEL-Custom-Partitions/CP_Source/Network/WireGuard_VPN_Client/README.md

 -----

-## Mapping of IGEL clients to WireGuard defined addreses
+## Mapping of IGEL clients to WireGuard defined addresses

+**NOTE:** This is mandatory!
+IPv4 or IPv6 has to be the one configured o your WireGuard server.

 Edit the profile (**System > Firmware Customization > Custom Commands > Network > Final Network Command**) to contain the mapping of clients (name of client) to WireGuard IPs.
-IPv4 and/or IPv6 can be used.
+IPv4 or IPv6 can be used, insert IPv6 instead of predefined IPv4.

 ```bash
 cat << 'EOF' > /wfs/wireguard/wg_clients.csv